 9 Best Spring Bar Tools for Your Watch

 The vast majority of watches feature spring bars.
-These are small metal bars with springs that are attached to the lugs of the watch in order to hold the watch strap or bracelet in place.
-The spring bars are the safety point that keeps your watch in place on your wrist.
+These are small metal bars with springs that are attached to the lugs of the watch whose purpose is to hold the watch strap or bracelet in place.
+The spring bars are the safety point that keeps your watch secure on your wrist.

 For various reasons, you may want to remove the spring bars from your watch.
 The great thing about removable spring bars is that they allow you to easily change between straps.
 This allows you to mix and match the straps with your outfit, current mood, or activity.
 It also allows you to give your watch a new life and give it a completely new look.

 But removing the spring bars can be quite a difficult task without the right tools.
 Spring bars are small and in many cases, it can be difficult to get access to them as they may be covered by the strap which is attached to them.
-Furthermore, in modern times, it has become more common for manufacturers to remove the lug holes (the holes that pierces the lugs from the side of the lugs.
-The pierces lugs enabled easy access to the spring bars, but the downside is that they don’t make for a seamless watch case design (although many collectors actually love the pierces lugs, but that is a topic for a different article).
+Furthermore, in modern times, it has become more common for manufacturers to remove the lug holes (the holes that pierce the lugs from the side of the lugs).
+The pierced lugs enabled easy access to the spring bars, but the downside is that they don’t make for a seamless watch case design (although many collectors and enthusiasts actually love the pierced lugs, that is a topic for a different article).

 The market is full of watch spring bar tools of many different types of designs.
-The most basic is the pen-like spring bar tool which has a carved-out end that is made to allow for a good grip of the spring bar.
+The most basic is the pen-like spring bar tool which has a carved-out end that is made to get a good grip of the spring bar.
 To use a spring bar tool, the goal is to get a grip of the spring bar, press it inwards so that the spring inside contracts, and then pull it out from the lugs and remove the strap or bracelet.